ringcentral/ringcentral-softphone-ts/README.md

 }
 ```

-US accounts use `sip.ringcentral.com` by default.
+US accounts use `sip.ringcentral.com` by default if you don't specify it.

+Please do not specify port number in domain.

 ## Supported features